dapr/dapr/docs/decision_records/cli/CLI-001-cli-and-runtime-versioning.md

 ## Consequences

-This allows us each Action component to evolve independently.
+This allows us each Dapr component to evolve independently.